LindaNSIP/usecases/docs/timetable/howto.md

 for generating timetables is held in the School's SIS and usually exported locally with little security. \
 \
-As jurisdictions centralise systems, 3rd Party Vendors have the opportunity to seed their product/s from a quality assured data hub using automated feeds, rather than manual updates from the school.
-3rd Party Vendors are also expected to provide information directly back to the centralised system through an automated feed, rather than having the information mediated through the school.
+As jurisdictions centralise systems, third party vendors have the opportunity to seed their product/s from a quality assured data hub using automated feeds, rather than manual updates from the school.
+Third party vendors are also expected to provide information directly back to the centralised system through an automated feed, rather than having the information mediated through the school.

-This use case shows how 3rd party attendance vendors can connect to a centralised data hub to securely access to the required information and publish back the Timetable records to the centralised data hub.
+This use case shows how third party vendors can connect to a centralised data hub to securely access to the required information and publish back the timetable records to the centralised data hub.

-#### Usecase preconditions (assurance) {#usecasepreconditions}
+#### Usecase preconditions for assurance

-<span style="color: rgb(0,0,0);">The following conditions also must be
+The following conditions also must be
-met:</span>
+met:

 -   <span style="color: rgb(0,0,0);">Any SIF object published by the App must be valid against the SIF-AU 1.3 schema</span>